mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 When an Ion weapon successfully hits a target, roll for its damage but ignore any armour the target possesses.
-Instead of applying damage to the target’s hull, it is instead temporarily deducted from the target’s Power, representing the disabling effects as they spread throughout the ship, forcing its crew to reroute power in order to keep the most vital systems online.
+Instead of applying damage to the target's hull, it is instead temporarily deducted from the target's Power, representing the disabling effects as they spread throughout the ship, forcing its crew to reroute power in order to keep the most vital systems online.